prateekbhatt/userjoy/apps/api/README.md

 > ### Note
 >
-> Stores notes related to a user
->
 > Columns:
 >
 > - note
 > - createdBy (accountId)
 > - ct
 > - ut
->
-> Notes:
->
-> - This should be an embedded document in the Users model

 ### Health